 Learn the real story of how Nashville became Music City in “For the Love of Music: The Story of Nashville”.
 For over 130 years, Nashville has evolved into the world’s premier Music City.
 From the 1800s when the Fisk Jubilee Singers traveled across continents spreading their music, to Hank Williams, Patsy Cline, Johnny Cash, and so many others building the foundation of America’s most vibrant music scene.
 We’ve created a one-hour documentary that tells this story in its entirety through the eyes of the musicians, songwriters, producers, and artists who live and breathe the inspiration of this great city.

 Available for free online: visitmusiccity.com/storyofnashville.

-Just because you can't be inside Nashville's attractions doesn't mean you can't enjoy them!
+Even if you're not IN Nashville, you can still enjoy our great attractions!
 Take a virtual tour or learn something with a virtual class.
 Nashville businesses and attractions have gotten creative and come up with a way for you to learn how to cook, paint, and explore Nashville virtually from your home.

 Nashville’s dining scene is exploding thanks to a combination of chef-driven restaurants and classic dining spots offering up Nashville Hot Chicken, barbecue, and Meat & Three fare.
-Restaurants have gone to a pickup or delivery service at this time, which means you can get a taste of Nashville's culinary scene in your pajamas.
-Check out our list of open restaurants and don’t forget to tip!
+Check out our list of incredible restaurants if you want to dine in, eat al fresco, or get something to go!
 You can also create your own culinary masterpiece and learn from the best with help from Nashville chefs who are offering virtual cooking classes.
 Discover the spots that put Nashville on the map as a culinary destination and then come back and get the full restaurant experience.